FlingOS/FlingOS/Documentation/Markdown/Reference Articles/MBR-and-EBR.markdown

 # Software

 ## Overview
 MBR software is relatively simple due to the relatively simple nature of the structure of MBR.
 By the time an OS comes to read a disk it (hopefully) won't need to worry about the bootcode area.
 All it really needs to worry about is checking for the signature, checking for GPT and, if it's plain MBR, reading the partition entries.
-Beyong that point, other OS driver software should handle the various possible file system types within a partition.
+Beyond that point, other OS driver software should handle the various possible file system types within a partition.

 ## Software outline
 The basic outline of MBR software is as follows: